googleapis/dotnet-spanner-entity-framework/README.md

 1. Add-Migration "migration name"
 2. Update-Database

+# Running Integration Tests

+The integration tests in [Google.Cloud.EntityFrameworkCore.Spanner.IntegrationTests](Google.Cloud.EntityFrameworkCore.Spanner.IntegrationTests) can be executed both on the Spanner emulator as well as on a real Spanner instance.

+## Running Integration Tests on the Emulator

+All integration tests can be executed on the emulator.
+Follow these steps to do so:
+1. Set the environment variable `SPANNER_EMULATOR_HOST=localhost:9010` (or any other valid value if you use a custom host/port for the emulator)
+2. Start a Spanner emulator.
+See https://cloud.google.com/spanner/docs/emulator#installing_and_running_the_emulator for more information on how to do this.
+3. Navigate to the project folder Google.Cloud.EntityFrameworkCore.Spanner.IntegrationTests and execute the command `dotnet test` or run the tests from your IDE.

+## Running Integration Tests on a real Spanner Instance

+The integration tests can also be executed on a real Spanner instance.
+The tests will automatically create test databases and drop these after finishing the tests.
+Follow these steps to execute the integration tests on a real Spanner instance.
+1. Make sure you have enabled the Spanner API in your Google Cloud project and have set up authentication.
+See the [Google Cloud Spanner documentation](https://cloud.google.com/spanner/docs) for more information on how to do this.
+2. Set the environment variable `TEST_SPANNER_INSTANCE` to a valid Spanner instance (e.g. `spanner-test-instance`).
+3. Navigate to the project folder Google.Cloud.EntityFrameworkCore.Spanner.IntegrationTests and execute the command `dotnet test` or run the tests from your IDE.

 # Specific Cloud Spanner Features

 Cloud Spanner has some specific features that are not supported by other relational databases.
 Using these with EF Core requires you to